Category Archives: Cryosphere

 The Devil Is In The Details, Even Below Zero

-By: Ivo Pasmans An anniversary is coming up in the family and I had decided to create a digital photo collage.
+By: Ivo PasmansĀ An anniversary is coming up in the family and I had decided to create a digital photo collage.
 In the process I was scanning a youth photo and noticed that the scan looked a lot less refined … Continue reading

-Posted in Arctic, Cryosphere, Numerical modelling | Tagged | Leave a comment
+Posted in Arctic, Cryosphere, data assimilation, Numerical modelling | Leave a comment

 Antarctic Sea Ice: The Global Climate Driver Of The South